-Objective 2: The Office of Environmental Assessment through the water planning and assessment activity will assess and protect the general public's safety regarding overall quality of the water resources statewide July 1, 2020 through June 30, 2025.
+Objective 2: The Office of Environmental Assessment through the water planning and assessment activity will assess and protect the general public's safety regarding overall quality of the water resources statewide in each fiscal year.

 Indicator Name: Percent of water data received that is evaluated for technical acceptability for criteria development, assessments or modeling activities within 90 days.